duyahoang/nxos-genie-monitor/README.md

 The tool prints the difference in the common information and also stores it in common_diff_output.txt.
 The difference of all details shows common is stored in all_diff_output.txt.

+The tool supports monitor these features:
+* Features
+* Interface Operation State
+* Number of MAC addresses in MAC address-table
+* Number of ARP entries
+* VLAN database
+* Number of routes in routing table
+* OSPF Neighbors
+* Fabricpath

 <!-- GETTING STARTED -->